 During the first quarter of 2002, the Company sold Word's domestic operations, which required the prepayment of the Term Loan in the amount of \$80 million.
 As required by the Term Loan, the Company utilized \$15.9 million of the net cash proceeds, as defined under the Term Loan agreement, received from the sale of the Opry Mills investment to reduce the outstanding balance of the Term Loan.
-The Company used \$25.0 million of the net cash proceeds, as defined under the Term Loan be agreement, received from the sale of the Term Loan agreement, received from the sale of Acuff-Rose Music Publishing to reduce the outstanding balance of the Term Loan.
+The Company used \$25.0 million of the net cash proceeds, as defined under the Term Loan agreement, received from the sale of Acuff-Rose Music Publishing to reduce the outstanding balance of the Term Loan.
 Under the Term Loan during the first nine months of 2002, the Company borrowed \$85 million and made total payments of \$125 million.
 As of September 30, 2002, the Company had outstanding borrowings of \$60 million under the Term Loan.